Is marijuana legal in Mexico?

 Delays in the bill to fully legalize marijuana use

 The significant delay in the Mexican weed legalization process has been the passing of the bill.
-While, in black and white terms, the Supreme Court law already voted, the document that will officially legalize weed is still under deliberation.
+While, in black-and-white terms, the Supreme Court law already voted, the document that will officially legalize weed is still under deliberation.

 Understandable skepticism from a country torn by drug wars